Have you been thinking about starting a blog?

 And finally, evaluate every long word to see if there is a shorter, easier to read synonym for it that still accurately conveys the meaning you’re trying to convey to the reader.
 If so, switch to the shorter word.

-Important: Remember to always give the photographers credit for the photos you use by mentioning their name and linking the name to the page on the free image site that features the image you downloaded.
-For an example, check out the “Image credit” link at the end of this post.
+Note: If you use a photo from a free image site that requires it, be sure to give the photographer credit for the photo by mentioning their name and linking the name to the page on the free image site that features the image you downloaded.

 After you have added your photo(s), you can click “Publish” to make your new blog post go live on your blog.